 FMLA Requirements and Eligibility

-Though the FMLA is fraught with potential pitfalls, few employers have the time to pour over statutes, regulations, opinion letters, and court cases to help ensure ongoing compliance.
+Though the FMLA is fraught with potential pitfalls, few employers have the time to pore over statutes, regulations, opinion letters, and court cases to help ensure ongoing compliance.

 Learn more about FMLA with our eligibility and requirement checklists below.
 FMLA Manager is here to help you effectively manage employee leave.